-Hello again, welcome back to kids crafty and our leaf crowns this week… now… ever since working on the “Get Crafty with Nature” ebook, we have been wanting to make some leaf crowns.
+Hello again, welcome back to kids crafty and our leaf crowns this week… now… ever since working on the “Get Crafty with Nature” ebook, we have been wanting to make some leaf crowns – Leaf Crafts are fantastic for this time of year.
 Red Ted loves collecting leaves and autumn has such beautiful colours, that this really is the best time of year.
+This is a wonderful Autumn Craft for Kids idea and can be made whilst out an about in the woods or parks this autumn!
+If your kids are a little young – make them FOR YOUR kids.
+If they are older, they should be able to manage themselves.
+We do have a fantastic list of Autunn Crafts for Preschoolers for you to check out too!

 If you are not familiar with the Babar series of books you really should give them a go.
 I think I may be a little nostalgic here, as I clearly remember them from when I was a little girl.
 We now have a couple of the Babar books – and the children are enthralled by them.
 There is usually an adventure and lots to learn.
 In this particular book, Babar goes to Paris with his family, when, oh no, his suitcase is accidentally switched with that of a “moustached man”… and his suitcase contains his crown.
 Babar is quite distressed at his grand opera visit that evening without a crown.
 So on the hunt they go all around Paris – a great little way to see the Parisienne landmarks.